MediaSavvy/MediaSavvy/Wiki/UnsafeSites.md

 - **Kik (Messaging App):**  App used by mostly predators/scammers.

-- **TLauncher (Minecraft Launcher):**  Shady business practices, spyware. / Note that TLauncher Legacy is unrelated and safe.
+- **TLauncher (Minecraft Launcher):**  Shady business practices, possibly spyware.
+Note that TLauncher Legacy is unrelated and safe.

 - **PolyMC (Minecraft Launcher):**  Owner kicked all members from repo/discord.
+Note: PollyMC is unrelated and safe.

 - **GShade (ReShade mod):**  Dev added code that can trigger unwanted reboots.